 - How can I ensure accuracy in my calculations?

-- Double-check input data, ensure probabilities sum to 1, and cross-verify results with manual or alternative methods.
+- Double-check input data, make sure any custom section sizes add up to 360 degrees or to 1 as proportions, and cross-verify results with manual or alternative methods.

 - When should I use this calculator?